hiltonml/pinball/README.md

 topics relevant to every build.
 Designing and building a pinball machine is a complex process, but my students have enjoyed it immensely and found it very rewarding.

+An overview of the complex is presented in the document "Building pinball machines in a STEM fabrication course.pdf".

 The project uses three Arduino Nano microcontrollers and several custom printed circuit boards.
 The code for the Arduinos is provided, along with the Gerber files required for having the PCB's fabricated by a commercial service like JLCPCB.